 We Love You America starts Level 1B pretty easy, but there are a few new notes to learn.
-Print the new book by clicking the link below, along with this Color That Note!
-Bass Clef/Middle C Position Worksheet.
-Knowing the note names of every note in this piece will make practicing tons easier!
+Print your new book by clicking the link below, along with the Color That Note!
+Bass Clef Worksheet (Middle C Position).
+Knowing the note names of every note in this piece will make practicing it way easier!

 We Love You America has a challenge that most students miss.
 Middle C is played by right hand finger one (your right hand thumb) for most of the piece, but it's played by left hand finger one (your left hand thumb) in the last measure.
 Get it right and you'll be a superstar!